SuperStarfish/ssm1/README.md

 #### Important notes

-* Use Java 1.6 or Java 1.7 (for >= Android 4.4).
+* Use Java 1.7 (supported for >= Android 4.4).
 Java 1.8 will not work when building for Android.
+Java 1.6 is not supported by LibGDX.

 ##### Build: